888 (LON:888) Rating Reiterated by Peel Hunt

-888 (LON:888)‘s stock had its “buy” rating reissued by stock analysts at Peel Hunt in a report released on Thursday, Digital Look reports.
+Peel Hunt reissued their buy rating on shares of 888 (LON:888) in a research report sent to investors on Thursday, LSE.Co.UK reports.
 They currently have a GBX 500 ($6.53) target price on the stock.
-Peel Hunt’s price objective points to a potential upside of 27.88% from the stock’s current price.

-A number of other equities research analysts have also commented on 888.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 380 ($4.96) price objective on shares of 888 in a research note on Thursday, February 25th.
-Numis Securities reaffirmed an “add” rating and issued a GBX 360 ($4.70) price objective on shares of 888 in a research note on Thursday, March 18th.
-JPMorgan Chase & Co. lowered shares of 888 to a “neutral” rating in a research note on Tuesday, March 30th.
-Canaccord Genuity reaffirmed a “buy” rating and issued a GBX 475 ($6.21) price objective on shares of 888 in a research note on Thursday.
-Finally, Berenberg Bank reaffirmed a “buy” rating and issued a GBX 420 ($5.49) price objective on shares of 888 in a research note on Wednesday, April 28th.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-The company currently has a consensus rating of “Buy” and an average price target of GBX 379.38 ($4.96).
+888 has been the subject of a number of other reports.
+Berenberg Bank reiterated a buy rating and issued a GBX 420 ($5.49) price objective on shares of 888 in a report on Wednesday, April 28th.
+Canaccord Genuity reaffirmed a buy rating and issued a GBX 475 ($6.21) price target on shares of 888 in a report on Thursday.
+Peel Hunt reiterated a buy rating and issued a GBX 500 ($6.53) target price on shares of 888 in a report on Thursday.
+Jefferies Financial Group reaffirmed a buy rating and issued a GBX 380 ($4.96) target price on shares of 888 in a research report on Thursday, February 25th.
+Finally, JPMorgan Chase & Co. cut shares of 888 to a neutral rating in a report on Tuesday, March 30th.
+Two investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+The company currently has an average rating of Buy and a consensus price target of GBX 379.38 ($4.96).

 888 Company Profile